Brady Oliveira: College career

 Oliveira finished his career at UND as the program's 7th all-time leading rusher with 2,822 yards (5.6 yards per carry average).

 He earned All-Big-Sky Conference honors in 2016 and 2017.
 UND competed as an FCS independent school in 2018 with no All-Conference teams applicable.
 He was named to the 2016 Hero Sports Sophomore All-American team after posting 897 yards and 10 touchdowns.

 Oliveira was among 169 nominees for the Allstate Good Works Team recognizing "distinguished accomplishments off the field."

 He was invited to and participated in the 2019 College Gridiron Showcase college football all-star event in Fort Worth, Texas.

-Oliveira was named one of 5 finalists for the second annual Jon Cornish Trophy given to the most outstanding Canadian player in collegiate football.
+Oliveira was named one of five finalists for the second annual Jon Cornish Trophy given to the most outstanding Canadian player in collegiate football.

-Career Stats
+College statistics

 Oliveira was named the Red Jarrett Male Athlete of the Year at the 2019 UND Night of Champions as the school's top male athlete.

 Professional career

-Oliveira went undrafted in the 2019 NFL Draft but was selected 14th overall in the 2019 CFL Draft by the Winnipeg Blue Bombers.
+Oliveira went undrafted in the 2019 NFL draft but was selected 14th overall in the 2019 CFL draft by the Winnipeg Blue Bombers.
 On May 13, 2019, it was announced that he had signed his first professional contract with the Blue Bombers.
 Oliveira injured his ankle during a Week 3 game against the Edmonton Eskimos while working on the kick return team which required surgery, and as a result he missed the rest of the 2019 CFL season.
-The Blue Bombers went on to win the Grey Cup.
+The Blue Bombers went on to win the 107th Grey Cup with Oliveira on the injured list.
+He did not play in 2020 due to the cancellation of the 2020 CFL season.

-Oliveira returned from injury the following season.
-He won his second Grey Cup ring.